Reduce the noise

-Make a conscious effort to protect your hearing in noisy situations because anyone who wants to rely on their hearing for life must make a conscious effort to protect it.
-This applies to both self-induced noise (e.g. listening to loud music with headphones, mowing the lawn, or going to rock concerts etc.) and unavoidable ambient noise, especially in the workplace.
-Because one thing is for definite: Continual strain on our hearing from exposure to high sound levels leads to hearing loss sooner or later.
+Make a conscious effort to protect your hearing in noisy situations.
+This applies to both self-induced noise (such as listening to loud music with headphones, mowing the lawn, or going to rock concerts) and unavoidable ambient noise, especially in the workplace.

 Sound waves are converted into nerve impulses with the help of sensory cells in the cochlea of our inner ear.
 If these fine hairs are set in motion by sound waves, they convert the movement into electrical impulses.
-Each sensory cell is linked to a nerve fiber which is connected to the auditory center of the brain.
-The thick bundle of all these nerve fibers is known as the auditory nerve.
+Each sensory cell is linked to a nerve which is connected to the auditory centre of the brain.
+The thick bundle of all these nerve fibres is known as the auditory nerve.

 Noise at work: Do I need hearing protection?

-- Over an eight-hour shift a worker can’t be exposed to more than 85 decibels.
+Over an eight-hour shift a worker can’t be exposed to more than 85 decibels (dB).

-- A worker can’t be exposed to a noise level above 140 decibels.
+A worker can’t be exposed to a noise level above 140 dB.

 What does the physical quantity dB actually stand for?